 Context

 A parent can apply directly to a court if dissatisfied with a limited number of Registrar decisions under the CSA Act.
-A parent may also apply to a court if they believe that the AAT has made an error of law in its review of a Registrar decision.
+A parent may also apply to a court if they believe that the ART has made an error of law in its review of a Registrar decision.
 Courts can make a range of orders which affect a child support assessment.

 Act references